-These landlords may issue a notice to quit that is not legally valid or seek or actually force their tenants to leave using a variety of methods such as repeatedly calling at the property, threats of changing the locks, and in extreme cases physically removing someone and their belongings onto the street.
+These landlords may issue a notice to quit that is not legally valid or seek to actually force their tenants to leave using a variety of methods such as repeatedly calling at the property, threats of changing the locks, and in extreme cases physically removing someone and their belongings onto the street.

-Illegal eviction can normally be prevented through mediation with the landlord, however, there are occasions when the landlord continues to harass or even illegally evict a tenant despite advice and information that they may be committing a criminal offence.
+Illegal eviction can normally be prevented through mediation with the landlord.
+However, a landlord who continues to harass or even illegally attempt to evict a tenant despite advice and information may be committing a criminal offence.

-The Council provides a range of assistance to help landlords comply with their legal responsibilities including having detailed advice available free of charge on-line and encouraging landlords and agents to join relevant regulatory bodies or landlord schemes where training is also provided.
-The Council also provides details through a landlord forum and leaflets.
+The Council provides a range of assistance to help landlords comply with their legal responsibilities including having detailed advice available free of charge on-line, leaflets and encouraging landlords and agents to join relevant regulatory bodies or landlord schemes where training is also provided.